Site logo

 5. Shire horse

-The Shire horse is one of the tallest horse breeds, hailing from England.
+The Shire horse is one of the tallest breeds of black horses, hailing from England.
 They’re powerhouses, with large hooves and long legs, often seen with a bit of feathering.

 Their coats can be black, adding to their imposing presence.
 Shires are gentle giants, known for their calm and patient nature.